saaamar/abtest-framework/presentation_slides.md

 - Not abstract capabilities
 - Easy to explain value to stakeholders

-**3. Build on proven foundations**
+**3. Don't reinvent the wheel**
-- scipy+pandas is battle-tested
+- scipy, owl, pandas are all battle-tested
-- We add orchestration, not new stats
+- We standardize HOW they're used, not replace them
+- Backend-agnostic design: use any package underneath
-- Lower risk than novel implementations
+- Lower risk than building new statistical methods

 **4. Make verification automatic**
 - `python run_comparison_all.py` validates everything